simonrasmussendk/extended_openai_conversation/README.md

         - `entity_id`(string): target entity
         - `device_id`(string): target device
         - `area_id`(string): target area
+    - `get_entity_attributes`
+      - `entity_ids`(array): a list of entity IDs to get attributes for
+      - `attributes`(array, optional): a list of specific attribute names to retrieve.
+If not provided, all attributes will be returned.
     - `add_automation`
       - `automation_config`(string): An automation configuration in a yaml format
     - `get_history`